Austin Hope Grenache

 Since that beginning, in Paso Robles specifically and throughout the region generally, Hope Family Wines has built long-standing relationships with over 50 growers.
 They coordinate with farmers to carefully limit crop yields to ensure concentrated flavors.

 In 1996,the Hopes acquired Liberty School from the Wagners.
 Also in 1996, they launched Treana Winery with Chris Phelps serving as winemaker.
-Continue reading “Austin Hope Santa Barbara County Grenache 2021”
+Continue reading “Austin Hope Grenache”